moneycle/moneycle.github.io/_posts/2015-03-27-how-to-take-early-ira-withdrawals-without-penalty.markdown

 There are a couple of things you need to be aware of when setting up a SEPP withdrawal.

-  1. The account you from which you do you SEPP withdrawals needs to be a stand-alone account.
+  * The account you from which you do you SEPP withdrawals needs to be a stand-alone account.
-  1. You cannot trade in to or out of the SEPP account after the payments have begun.
+  * You cannot trade in or out of the SEPP account after the payments have begun.
   Doing so will result in stiff penalties, so don't do it.
-  1. You must continue withdrawals for at least 5 years and until you are age 59.5 or greater.
+  * You must continue withdrawals for at least 5 years and until you are age 59.5 or greater.
-  1. You must calculate your withdraw using one of three methods:
+  * You must calculate your withdrawal using one of three methods:
-    * amortization
+    - amortization
-    * annuitization
+    - annuitization
-    * required-minimum distributions (RMD)
+    - required-minimum distributions (RMD)
-  1. If you ever get audited you may need to show the calculation, so document the calculation and save it somewhere you can find later.
+  * If you ever get audited you may need to show the calculation, so document the calculation and save it somewhere you can find later.

 While there are 3 approved methods for withdrawing your money, I suggest you stick